-Today’s podcast is a bit shorter in length than most episodes, but that doesn’t mean it isn’t an important topic.
-You may already be aware of many advantages of this business, so we will start out with some of the downsides of operating a hot dog cart first.
+You may already be aware of many advantages of this business so let’s start out with some of the downsides of operating a hot dog cart first.
+Let’s get into it.

 Disadvantages